 While there are some rather complicated estate planning instruments utilized to achieve certain objectives, there are some simple and straightforward ways to transfer assets to your loved ones as well.
 One of these would be through the utilization of payable on death (POD) or transfer on death (TOD) accounts.

 You can set up an account like this at banks or credit unions, and some brokerage houses will allow for transfer on death options as well.
 When you set up the account you name a beneficiary who would assume ownership of the resources in the account should you pass away.
 One of the appeals of this is that the transfer of assets would take place outside of the costly and time-consuming process of probate.

-Payable on death accounts can seem like a good solution on the surface but when you dig deeper you will find that there may be better alternatives.
-To explore them, simply sit down and discuss your unique situation with an experienced and qualified estate planning lawyer.
+Payable on death accounts can seem like a good solution on the surface but when you dig deeper you will find that there are likely much better alternatives.
+To explore them, simply sit down and discuss your situation with an experienced and qualified estate planning lawyer.